 As you know, I have been slowly getting rid of all the oak in my house and I was down to these cabinets and my laundry room.
-Instead of staining or painting these ones, I decided to just get rid of the oak doors and to make shaker cabinet doors on my own and I didn’t even use a router!
+Instead of gel staining or chalk painting these ones, I decided to just get rid of the oak doors and to make shaker cabinet doors on my own and I didn’t even use a router.

 Materials to Make Shaker Cabinet Doors

 I started off by taking all of the cabinet doors off and measuring them to see how big I needed to make the shaker cabinet doors.
-My cabinet doors needed to be 13.5 inches wide by 39.5 inches tall.
+My shaker style cabinet doors needed to be 13.5 inches wide by 39.5 inches tall.

 I got 2 pieces of .5x2x4 Birch Hardwood and had them cut into 4 8.5×34.5 inch panels (they didn’t have an 8 foot in stock or I would have gotten that since it probably would have been a little cheaper).

-Once you have your panel cut, make kreg jig pilot holes following Ana’s directions.
+Once you have your panel cut, make Kreg jig pilot holes following Ana’s directions.
 I made two on the short ends and three on the long sides.

 Then attach the long sides.
 Fill all the holes with wood filler and apply caulking on all the edges.